UTDNebula/planner/README.md

 # Nebula Planner

-Nebula Planner is a tool for planning out 4yr degree plans for UTD students.
+Nebula Planner is a degree planning tool for UTD students.

 ### Features